City-of-Bloomington/example-playbooks/README.md

 [Variables and Vaults](group_vars/)

-#### Ongoing Maintenance

 As processes are refined, or as operating systems change, it is important to test and adapt the corresponding playbooks and roles to reflect current requirements.

+## Roles

+It can be helpful to abstract tasks that show up in more than one playbook / server as roles.

-To create new roles:
+To create new a new role:

     ansible-galaxy init cob.apache

+When getting started with a new role, create it in the system-playbooks/roles directory.
+Once multiple playbooks make use of a role, abstract it out.

+### Role Development

+For development, roles need to be checked out from Github directly:

+    git clone https://github.com/City-of-Bloomington/ansible-role-linux.git ./roles/City-of-Bloomington.linux
+    git clone https://github.com/City-of-Bloomington/ansible-role-apache.git ./roles/City-of-Bloomington.apache
+    git clone https://github.com/City-of-Bloomington/ansible-role-postgresql.git ./roles/City-of-Bloomington.postgresql
+    git clone https://github.com/City-of-Bloomington/ansible-role-solr.git ./roles/City-of-Bloomington.solr
+    git clone https://github.com/City-of-Bloomington/ansible-role-wsgi.git ./roles/City-of-Bloomington.wsgi
+    git clone https://github.com/City-of-Bloomington/ansible-role-php.git ./roles/City-of-Bloomington.php

 ### External Roles

 Some of our playbooks utilize external roles.
 These require using ansible-galaxy to pull them down and make them available locally.

-In the main directory of this system-playbooks project, you can run the following:
+To grab them all, in the main directory of this system-playbooks project, run the following:

     ansible-galaxy install --roles-path ./roles -r roles.yml

 These roles are then available for use by playbooks.

-For development, those roles need to be checked out from Github directly:

-    git clone https://github.com/City-of-Bloomington/ansible-role-linux.git ./roles/City-of-Bloomington.linux
-    git clone https://github.com/City-of-Bloomington/ansible-role-apache.git ./roles/City-of-Bloomington.apache
-    git clone https://github.com/City-of-Bloomington/ansible-role-postgresql.git ./roles/City-of-Bloomington.postgresql
-    git clone https://github.com/City-of-Bloomington/ansible-role-solr.git ./roles/City-of-Bloomington.solr
-    git clone https://github.com/City-of-Bloomington/ansible-role-wsgi.git ./roles/City-of-Bloomington.wsgi
+Individual roles can be installed manually and included in playbooks.
 As an example, configuring MySQL:

 https://github.com/geerlingguy/ansible-role-mysql